Shippable/docs/sources/platform/workflow/job/runsh.md

         versionName:    <name of the version you want to pin>
       - IN:         <resource>
         versionNumber:    <number of the version you want to pin>
-      - IN:         <gitRepoResource with buildOnPullRequest: true>
+      - IN:         <gitRepoResource with buildOnPullRequest: true and buildOnPullRequestClose: true>
         showBuildStatus:  true
       - IN:         <cliConfig with scope support>
         scopes: